AntonioVdlC/chat/README.md

 ### Prerequisites

-To get this baby running, you'll need to get Go on your machine!
+To get this little chat running, you'll need to get Go on your machine!
-Your best bet is to look into the oficial documentation to get set: https://golang.org/doc/install
+Your best bet is to look into the official documentation to get set: https://golang.org/doc/install

 > Note: if you are on macOS, have `brew` and want to have a more personalized install you can look into this: http://stackoverflow.com/a/40129734